Salt & Wind Travel

 The Garibaldi Cocktail

 Most people are surprised to learn that Italy was not unified as a country until 1871.
-At that time, Giuseppe Garibaldi, an Italian General, and politician helped unify the country, so the Garibaldi cocktail was created in his honor.
-The two main ingredients are mixed in a 1:1 ratio, and each comes from the north and the south to represent the country’s unification.
+At that time, Giuseppe Garibaldi, an Italian General and politician, helped unify the country, so the Garibaldi cocktail was created in his honor.
+The two main ingredients are mixed in a 1:1 ratio, and each comes from the north and the south, representing the country’s unification.
 Representing the north is Campari, and orange juice represents the south since orange trees are plentiful there.

-Depending on where you are in Italy, a Spritz cocktail might be served in various glasses, a variety of wines (sometimes sparkling, sometimes flat), or with a variety of bitter liquors.
+Depending on where you are in Italy, a Spritz cocktail may be served in various glasses, accompanied by a range of wines (sometimes sparkling, sometimes flat), or paired with a variety of bitter liquors.

 An Aperol Spritz is probably the most common throughout Italy.
-Still, it could be made with the artichoke-based Venetian liquor known a Cynar or other bitter liqueurs like Ramazzotti or Campari.
-In Venice, it is sometimes made with Select, which gives it a distinct reddish hue, and many locals make it with still wine instead of bubbles.
+Still, it could be made with the artichoke-based Venetian liquor known as Cynar or other bitter liqueurs, such as Ramazzotti or Campari.
+In Venice, it is sometimes made with Select, which gives it a distinct reddish hue, and many locals prefer to use still wine instead of sparkling wine.

 The bottom line is you should make it easier on the bartender and always specify the bitter liquor you want in your Spritz.